Back to the Main Page

 and made this little time-lapse video.

 Since nothing at all was happening on the military road or on the surrounding land, Reina and Chris gave up and took a walk down the military road to the beach where Anneka had been discovered four years earlier, leaving Soroosch and me to keep to our tallies.
 As we were keeping our counts, Soroosch turned to me and said, Nothing happened to her here.
 That came as a shock.
 Of course something must have happened to her here.
 How else can one explain the bloodied clothes and the knife?
 But I didnt express my outrage at his denial of my firmly implanted ideas.
 I just asked him why he said that.
 The highway was right in front of us.
 The cars traveling down the highway may as well have been in our laps.
-Everyone on the highway not only could, but would see the vista point.
+Everyone on the highway not only could, but would see Las Flores View Point.
 But would anyone pay attention?
 It is true that two hundred drivers could whiz by at 65mph and catch a glimpse of some untoward activity off to the side of the road, but such a vision wouldnt even register.
 It would be too brief.
 That wasnt the problem, though.
 How could a marauder get someone out of her car and carry her far away without getting caught, especially after 8:30 when the place is filled with sightseers?
 It would be impossible.
 He was right.
 Nothing happened to her here.
 She must have been lured away.
 Soroosch went one further: He was not convinced that Annekas car remained parked at the site all three days.
 He suspected that her killer drove it off for a while before returning it.
 That was certainly within the realm of possibility, but why would Soroosch even think of that?
 What purpose would such a joy ride have served?
 Of course, as usual, he proved that hes twenty times smarter than I am, as we shall see below.

 Now let us return to my journey with Soroosch.